bcwaters/ai_cmd/grok/README.md

   more robust cmd options
   !
 BIG IDEA ! the runtime can set all the arguments and the js script loads them from the .grokRuntime file. this make the argument parsing so much easier.

-    -doc mode.  keep writing the doc . this appends the final prompt to say up the the document and retun the full reposnse.
+     tree mode can be more intelligent.  increase depth when list has nested lists -doc mode.  keep writing the doc . this appends the final prompt to say up the the document and retun the full reposnse.
 Imagine the html generates a next link which anticipates the next prompt based of the headings of the current response. really good for lists.  ie give me a list of 5 cities.  next would go into city 1, then next goes into city 2 etc.  all by chaining prompts.
 Perhaps the next button indicates to switch from the eefault profile to a crawler profile.

   sticky mode.  the context is sticky to the prompt.  the context is not updated for the next prompt.